jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ### Sensing Body

-It is possible to create a robot with the ability to sense the environment.
+It is also possible to create a robot with the ability to sense the environment.
 The sensing equipment for each voxel can be selected among a wide range of sensors.

-In this example all the voxels have an `AreaRatio` sensor, and the voxels of the bottom layer have also a `Touch` sensor:
+In this example all the voxels have an `AreaRatio` sensor, and the voxels in the bottom layer of the body grid have also a `Touch` sensor:

 ```java
 Grid<SensingVoxel> sensingBody = Grid.create(w, h, (x, y) -> {